NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

     ```

 > [!Important]
-> Give the package an identifier that's unique across nuget.org or whatever host you're using.
+> Give the package an identifier that's unique across nuget.org or whatever package source you're using.

 You can also set the optional properties, such as `Title`, `PackageDescription`, and `PackageTags`, as described in [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets) and [NuGet metadata properties](/dotnet/core/tools/csproj#nuget-metadata-properties).